Med-Peds Serves the Community and are Patient Advocates

 School-Based Wellness

-As members of the School Health Committee of the Medical Society of Delaware, several Med-Peds residents and faculty travel each year to Delaware public middle schools to teach seventh grade students about healthy living.
+Several <ed-Peds residents and faculty have also traveled to Delaware public middle schools to teach seventh grade students about healthy living.
 This project has been so successful that both our Governor and Lieutenant Governor have declared a Healthy Living Week in the state!
 In addition, our initial results were published in the September 2011 Delaware Medical Journal, “Back to School: Using Physicians to Teach Middle School Health”: Volume 83 No 9; pages 277-282.

 Med-Peds residents have also given presentations to students in our First State School.
 The First State School gives children and adolescents who would otherwise be homebound with serious illnesses (diabetes, sickle-cell anemia, severe asthma, cancer) the chance to attend school though their conditions preclude attendance at public or private schools.
 Presentation topics include healthy eating, obesity prevention, issues surrounding puberty, and general wellness.
 Many of these topics are in line with the Medical Society of Delaware’s “It’s OBVIOUS” campaign, striving to educate children and families about key health concerns among Delaware youth.
+Additionally, residents also rotate through school-based health centers embedded in Delaware Public Schools as part of their clinical block experiences.

 Free Community-Wide Health Clinics and Health Fairs